d3vnrd/d3vnrd/config/nvim/README.md

 <h3>LSP</h3>

 LSP stands for Language Server Protocol.
-It's a protocol that helps editors and language tooling communicate in a standardized fashion.
+It's a protocol that helpers editors and language tooling communicate in a standardized fashion.

 In general, you have a "server" which is some tool built to understand a particular